Key Highlights

 15. Ensure SEO and Marketing Continuity

 Work with your migration partner to create a 301 redirect strategy.
 This tells search engines that your pages have permanently moved to a new URL, passing along your hard-earned SEO value.
-Modern ecommerce platforms often offer built-in SEO tools to help manage this, but a careful, manual review is essential.
+Modern ecommerce platforms often offer built-in SEO tools to help manage this.

 16. Establish Reliable Payment Processing Setup